Mit'a: Mitma resettlement system

 The mit'a labor tribute is not to be confused with the related Inca policy of deliberate resettlements referred to by the Quechua word mitma (mitmaq means 'outsider' or 'newcomer') or its Hispanicized forms, mitima or mitimaes (plural).
-That involved transplanting whole groups of people of Inca background as colonists into new lands inhabited by newly conquered peoples.
-The aim was to spread awareness of & involvement in Inca systems, and to distribute loyal Inca subjects throughout their empire to limit the threat of localized rebellions.
+That involved transplanting whole groups of people for the benefit of imperial stability.
+Under this system, colonists from loyal communities were sent to regions which were suspected of disloyalty or of harboring rebellious intent.
+Mitma colonists in this circumstance were given full access to state storehouses for two years and the native population was expected to provide for their needs.
+Mitma colonists were empowered to spy on native populations and to destroy rebellious conspiracies.
+In this way, these colonists became a pacifying force for the Incan imperial project, that effectively cost the state very little.